WonLab-CS/Vesalius/README.md

 share with us any bugs, concerns, or features you wish to see implemented.

 Please open a GitHub issue or send an email to Patrick Martin (Patrick.Martin@cshs.org)

-## Archived Analysis

-An in depth view of the Vesalius workflow  related to the [MSB](https://www.embopress.org/doi/full/10.15252/msb.202211080) manuscript can be found [here](https://github.com/WonLab-CS/Vesalius/blob/main/vignettes/Vesalius_Analysis/Vesalius_MSB_analysis.Rmd).